bartificer/programming-by-stealth/docs/pbs52.md

 Bootstap aims to solve all these shortcomings using a combination of mostly CSS combined with a little JavaScript.

-# Matching Postcast Episode 531
+# Matching Podcast Episode 531

 Listen along to this instalment on [episode 531 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/03/ccatp-531/)